 An annual budget is adopted for the Fund by the Board of Trustees.
-The budget is adopted on a basis consistent with generally accepted accounting principles.
+The budget is adopted on a basis consistent with GAAP.
 The budget, which may not be legally exceeded at the fund level, lapses at the end of the fiscal year.
 Once adopted, the budget may be amended by the Board of Trustees.